ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 A counter-point to that is that as programmers we absolutely do not want to discard whatever we currently have in our own working memory, for example while debugging, to start analyzing the impacts of possible implicit conversions, sign extensions, and wrapping behavior.
 We want code to do what it looks like the code is doing.
 We cannot memorize an ever-growing number of tricks and idioms to make loops using unsigned counters work correctly in all edge and corner cases.

+One reason for why mixing signed and unsigned integers in C++ is because of unfortunate implicit conversion rules [(46)](https://stackoverflow.com/a/18248537).
+Consider
+- `unsigned - unsigned` which produces an unsigned result, and
+- `signed + unsigned` which also produces an unsigned result (except if the signed integer type has higher range than the unsigned type).

+If we take "unsigned" to mean "cannot be negative", i.e. "is positive", we can write `positive - positive is positive` and `signed + unsigned is unsigned`.
+Both of these are logically false.
+Subtracting two positive values can produce a negative value, and adding a positive value to a negative value may result in another negative value.

 Example error case:
 ```cpp